 Is vegan ‘meat’ good for you?

-It’s well documented that eating more plant foods and limiting red and processed meat may benefit our health.
+We know that eating more plant foods and limiting red and processed meat tends to benefit our health.
 Numerous studies and high-profile reports support this and suggest that those who follow a mainly plant-based diet enjoy a lower risk of chronic diseases including type II diabetes, heart disease and certain cancers.

-However, it’s worth remembering that the plant-based diets evaluated by these studies were rich in whole foods including fruit, vegetables, wholegrains, nuts and legumes – and not the popularised, packaged meat alternatives we are increasingly familiar with.
+However, it’s worth remembering that the plant-based diets included in these studies were rich in whole foods including fruit, vegetables, wholegrains, nuts and legumes – and not the popularised, packaged meat alternatives we are increasingly familiar with.

-In their natural form, plant foods are rich in fibre, starchy carbs and certain micronutrients.
-However, they are also likely to be deficient in one or more of the amino acids that make up proteins, with the protein that they do provide often being less digestible.
-Plant foods also tend to lack minerals like iodine as well as vitamins including B12 and D. Food producers are increasingly fortifying their meat-replacement products in order to avoid possible deficits in nutrients like calcium, iron, zinc and vitamins B12 and D and as an incentive to health-conscious consumers.
+While whole plant foods are rich in fibre, starchy carbs and certain micronutrients, there are some important nutrients which animal foods provide in much greater quantity.
+For instance, plants are likely to contain less easily digestible protein and lack one or more of the amino acids that make up proteins, with the protein that they do provide often being less digestible.
+Plant foods also tend to lack minerals like iodine as well as vitamins including B12 and D. Food producers are increasingly fortifying their meat-replacement products in order to avoid possible deficits in nutrients like calcium, iron, zinc and vitamins B12 and D, and as an incentive to health-conscious consumers.
 At the same time, innovations in food processing have led to plant-based products that supply a more comparable protein content to that of meat.

 Is vegan ‘meat’ processed?

-Almost all meat substitute products are processed, generally to mimic the texture, flavour and appearance to conventional meat, or to achieve a similar protein contribution.
+However, we do know that consuming a high quantity of processed food – specifically what’s known as ‘ultra-processed’ – is bad for health.
+Almost all meat substitute products are processed: this is needed to mimic the texture, flavour and appearance of conventional meat, or to achieve a similar protein contribution.
 For example, many plant-based burgers, sausages and minced ‘meats’ are designed to mimic the colour change from a ‘raw’ red-pink to brown during cooking.
 This is achieved through the use of colourants, like beetroot powder, and reducing sugars (such as dextrose, xylose or arabinose) which react when heated, changing from red to brown.

 From a nutritional perspective, these additives, fortification and manipulation mean a high proportion of these products fall into the classification of an ultra-processed food, which are typically associated with poor health outcomes.